Have you felt “the change” yet?

 - Preheat oven to 375 degrees and line or grease a 12-cup muffin pan.

-- Stir in the oats and whole wheat flour until just combined (do not overmix!)
+- Stir in the oats (1 cup) and whole wheat flour (1 cup) until just combined (do not overmix!).

 - Distribute batter evenly in prepared muffin pan cups.

-- If you are adding the topping, mix all ingredients for it in a small bowl.
+- Mix all ingredients for streusel topping in a small bowl.

 - Add a spoonful of the topping the center of each muffin, distributing evenly.

-- Bake for 20-25 minutes, or until a toothpick inserted in the center of the muffins comes out clean.
+- Bake for 20-25 minutes at 375 degrees, or until a toothpick inserted in the center of the muffins comes out clean.